gogognome/gogotextsearch/README.md

 Currently two implementations are available for this interface: `OneOffTextFileSearch` and `SuffixArrayTextFileSearch`.

+These two implementations are used by the classes `CachedSearchableTextFile` and `NonCachedSearchableTextFile`, which make it easier to search a file multiple times and get the matches in a list instead as an iterator.

 ### OneOffTextFileSearch

 This class is intended for searching a file just once.
 Its constructor expects an input stream to the file contents